A robust and engaging curriculum taught by enthusiastic teachers is the foundation on which we nurture knowledgeable and skilled young people.

 We teach French in Key Stage Two.
 Initially, children learn through songs and games, before they graduate to lessons in comprehension and grammar.
 This allows them to learn how to speak with increasing confidence and fluency, to express their ideas clearly, and to understand and to respond to what they hear.
 They also develop writing skills, learning to write for different audiences and purposes.
 Pupils also develop an understanding of aspects of French history, geography and culture.

 Our aims are to inspire pupils to develop a love of music and to teach them how to appreciate music, whether or not they are enthusiastic performers.
 Our specialist music teacher explains ways to listen to and to evaluate music from a range of styles and periods, alongside teaching many of the building blocks of performing, understanding and composing.
-Children sing and, both as part of the curriculum and with external instructors, they learn to perform and to compose on a range of instruments.
-Our practical music lessons teach children about sound, beat, rhythm, notes and composers.
+Children sing and learn to perform and to compose on a range of instruments as part of the curriculum and with external instructors.
+Our practical music lessons teach children about pitch, duration (rhythm and beat), structure, dynamic, texture, tempo, timbre and composers.

 “My child loves choir, she loves taking part in singing events she is taken to, and now she is a good guitar player too.”
 Parent